-The Governing Body has designated 20 places each places each year as community places, to be offered to pupils who do not qualify for a foundation place, but whose parent(s)/ carer(s) have chosen the school for the type of education it provides.
-Parent(s)/ carer(s) applying for a community place do so knowing that the school aims to provide an education based on Christian values.
+The Governing Body has designated 40 community places at the Woolwich site and 20 community places at the Peninsula site, to be offered to pupils who do not qualify for a foundation place, but whose parent(s)/carer(s) have chosen the school for the type of education it provides.
+Parent(s)/carer(s) applying for a community place do so knowing that the school aims to provide an education based on Christian values.